tmullaney/tmullaney.github.io/_posts/2016-08-01-deep-learning-beat-detection.markdown

 2.795352,2.553540,2.583735,2.110682,2.035554,3.166852,2.413250,1.407469,1.437837,1.539810,1.231767,0.216388,-0.165310,-1.847117,-0.491118,-1.554658,-2.079434,-2.493291,-1.465125,-1.929111,-2.900700,-3.007272,-3.090256,-7.732420,0,0,0,0,0
 [...]
 ```

-The training dataset spans 100 songs and contains roughly 950,000 lines just like this.

 Now we need to train a CNN to identify onsets from all these numbers.
 The network architecture looks something like this: